hewison-chris/agora-cl-docs/website/docs/devtools/extending-apis.md

 }
 ```

-This factory will allow us to implement a new beacon node API endpoint.
+This factory will allow us to implement a new Agora node API endpoint.
 Let's say the Beacon API defines this endpoint:

 > Description: Returns random data based on block root and optional nonce
 > Method: GET